2018 Park Improvement Projects

 Wilson Drive/Estabrook Trail Connections

-In conjunction with the reconstruction of Wilson Drive, a paved trail connection will be installed from the E. Olive Street intersection west to the Oak Leaf Trail.
-An additional connection is scheduled to be installed by the Milwaukee County Parks Department at the intersection of E. Kensington Boulevard.
+In conjunction with the reconstruction of Wilson Drive, a paved trail connection will be installed from the East Olive Street intersection west to the Oak Leaf Trail.
+An additional connection is scheduled to be installed by the Milwaukee County Parks Department at the intersection of East Kensington Boulevard.
 Please click here to learn more about the Wilson Drive project.

 Atwater Stair Replacement